-The professorship for International Politics of Human Rights was established with funding from the Joint Federal Government-Länder Tenure-Track Programme.
-It is dedicated to empirical, policy-oriented human rights research.
+The professorship for International Politics of Human Rights is dedicated to empirical, policy-oriented human rights research.

 We understand universal human rights as a social construction – as a normative claim that has been codified in international law because of political struggle.
 Human rights remain contested to this day.
 We study the actors that demand and deny human rights (social movements, non-governmental organizations, states, businesses, international organizations, etc.).
 In particular, we examine their claims, interests, power resources, and institutional practices.
 We are also interested in the actors’ tactical repertoire and how it responds to changing political opportunity structures.
 Furthermore, we study the worldwide implementation of human rights, with a focus on civil liberties and their limitation in the context of political repression.

 Another focus is the empirical assessment of human rights violations, where we are keen to make use of different methods.
 For example, we are working with the V-Dem Institute at the University of Gothenburg on the global collection of expert-coded data.
 Most recently, the team is experimenting with remote sensing data and user-generated content from social media.